temporalio/documentation/docs-src/go/how-to-list-workflow-executions-using-the-client-in-go.md

 request := "CloseTime = missing"
 ```

-This `request` value will only return open Workflows.
+This `request` value returns only open Workflows.
 To list all Workflow Executions that satisfy this List Filter, use [`ListWorkflow()`](https://pkg.go.dev/go.temporal.io/sdk/client#Client.ListWorkflow) on the [Temporal Client](/concepts/what-is-a-temporal-client).

 ```go